H-KE/artificial_clairvoyance/README.md

-#artificial-clairvoyance
-ECE496 Project for predicting future sports statistics using a distributed machine learning stack in Spark.

 ## Prerequisites
 This application is written in Scala and uses sbt to manage the build.
 You'll need to [install sbt](http://www.scala-sbt.org/).